BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/EbsdToH5Ebsd.md

 -----

 ![Import Orientation Files User Interface](images/ImportOrientationDataFilter.png)
+@image latex images/ImportOrientationDataFilter.png "Import Orientation Files User Interface" width=6in

 -----

 ## Orientations, Reference Frames and Coordinate Systems
-DREAM.3D's origin follows the specimen's coordinate system so that the physical location of the 0 row and 0 column voxel should visually appear in the lower left corner of a computer graphics display as shown in the figure below, where the specimen coordinate system (white) overlaid with Ebsd coordinate system (yellow).
+DREAM.3D's origin follows the specimen's coordinate system so that the physical location of the 0 row and 0 column voxel should visually appear in the lower left corner of a computer graphics display as shown in the figure below, where the specimen coordinate system (white) overlaid with EBSD coordinate system (yellow).

 -----

 ![TSL Coordinate System (Spatial)](images/CoordinateSystem1.png)
+@image latex images/CoordinateSystem1.png "TSL Coordinate System (Spatial)" width=6in

 -----

-Commercial Ebsd acquisition systems do not typically follow this convention, and DREAM.3D needs input from the user so that the proper transformations to the data can be applied during subsequent analysis.
-Commercial Ebsd software packages allow for some initial transformations of the data, in which case the DREAM.3D environment does not have any way of determining if those transformations have already occurred.
+Commercial EBSD acquisition systems do not typically follow this convention, and DREAM.3D needs input from the user so that the proper transformations to the data can be applied during subsequent analysis.
+Commercial EBSD software packages allow for some initial transformations of the data, in which case the DREAM.3D environment does not have any way of determining if those transformations have already occurred.
 During the import process the user is asked a few questions regarding the orientation of the EBSD data in relation to the specimen coordinate system.

 -----

 ![The Advance Reference Frame Dialog](images/EbsdToH5Ebsd_ReferenceFrameDialog.png)
+@image latex images/EbsdToH5Ebsd_ReferenceFrameDialog.png "The Advance Reference Frame Dialog" width=6in

 -----

 ### Setting the Spatial Reference Frame ###
-The user needs to click the _Set Reference Frame_ button to set the proper reference frame for the data set which will be written to the H5Ebsd file as meta data.
+The user needs to click the _Set Reference Frame_ button to set the proper reference frame for the data set which will be written to the H5EBSD file as meta data.
 Below are a number of examples showing the differences in the data sets due to the selection of different reference frames.

 ---

 ![No Transform or Unknown Manufacturer or HEDM Data](images/NoUnknown_HEDM_RefFrame.png)
+@image latex images/NoUnknown_HEDM_RefFrame.png "No Transform or Unknown Manufacturer or HEDM Data" width=6in

 ---

 ![TSL or HKL Transform](images/EDAX_HKL_RefFrame.png)
+@image latex images/EDAX_HKL_RefFrame.png "TSL or HKL Transform" width=6in

 ---